 “Vocational training provides very specific skills versus many four-year college programs which offer general knowledge but may not provide transferable skills.
 Vocational training programs are “hands-on” programs taught by industry professionals.
 Many programs lead to apprenticeship or internship opportunities.” – Kick-Start Your Career with Vocational Training

 Working with someone already in the field is a great way to learn.
-You’ll pick up essential job skills, and also learn things you won’t learn from books, like communicating with customers, overcoming problems that come up during a job and construction site etiquette.
-Once you’ve finished your training, you’ll also have already built some contacts in the industry, and will have some feedback from customers behind you to help you find that first job out on your own
+You’ll pick up essential job skills, and also learn things you won’t learn from books, like communicating with customers, overcoming problems that come up during a job, and construction site etiquette.
+Once you’ve finished your training, you’ll also have already built some contacts in the industry and will have some feedback from customers behind you to help you find that first job on your own